 The Credit default swap is a derivative contract that gives the buyer the privilege to swap or transfer the credit risk to the third party.
 The buyer is required to pay some upfront fees to the party from whom they enter into a contract, and in return, the third party will protect the buyer in case of any default situation.

 4.6 (319 ratings) 1 Course | 3+ Hours | Full Lifetime Access | Certificate of Completion

 Example of CDS

-A company XYZ Limited has issued bonds in the market.
-There are many buyers to those particular bonds and then the bonds have started to be issued publically.
-Somewhere the buyers were tensed about what if the company defaults in giving them return so by that thought the buyers enter into a contract of safeguarding the interest of the buyers in case of defaults and this is called as credit default swap.
+A company, XYZ Limited, has issued bonds in the market.
+There are many buyers to those particular bonds, and then the bonds have started to be issued publically.
+Somewhere the buyers were tensed about what if the company defaults in giving them return, so by that thought, the buyers enter into a contract of safeguarding the interest of the buyers in case of defaults, and this is called a credit default swap.

 Uses of CDS

 - It helps build confidence among the buyers that their interest is safeguarded and that they can invest in the market freely.